Magnetocaloric effect for a $Q$-clock type system: Abstract

 \section{Abstract}

-In this work, we study the magnetocaloric effect applied to a magnetic working substance corresponding to a square lattice of spins with $Q$ possible orientations known as the ``$Q$-state clock model" where for $Q\geq 5$, the systems present the famous Berezinskii–Kosterlitz–Thouless phase (BKT).
-Thermodynamic quantities are obtained in exact form for a small lattice size of $L \times L$ with $L=3$ and by the mean-field approximation and Monte Carlo simulations for $Q$ pairs between 2 and 8 with $L = 3, 8, 16, 32$ with free boundary conditions, and magnetic fields varying between $B = 0$ and $1$ in natural units of the system.
-By obtaining the entropy, it is possible to quantify the caloric effect through an isothermal process in which the external magnetic field on the spin system is varied.
-In particular, we find the values of $Q$ that maximize the effect depending on the lattice size and the magnetic phase transitions related to maximizing the caloric phenomena.
-These indicate that in a small lattice (up to $\sim 7\times 7$), when $Q\geq 5$, the transition that maximizes the effect is related to ferromagnetic to BKT type.
-In contrast, transitioning from BKT to paramagnetic type increases the system's caloric response when we work with a larger lattice size.
+In this work, we study the magnetocaloric effect (MCE) in a working substance corresponding to a square lattice of spins with $Q$ possible orientations, known as the ``$Q$-state clock model".
+When the $Q$-state clock model has $Q\geq 5$ possible configurations, it presents the famous Berezinskii–Kosterlitz–Thouless (BKT) phase associated with vortices states.
+We calculate thermodynamic quantities using Monte Carlo simulations for even $Q$ numbers, ranging from $Q=2$ to $Q=8$ spin orientations per site in a lattice.
+We use lattices of different sizes with $L\times L = 8^{2}, 16^{2}, 32^{2}, 64^{2}, \text{and}\ 128^{2}$ sites, considering free boundary conditions and an external magnetic field varying between $B = 0$ and $B=1$ in natural units of the system.
+By obtaining the entropy, it is possible to quantify the MCE through an isothermal process in which the external magnetic field on the spin system is varied.
+In particular, we find the values of $Q$ that maximize the MCE depending on the lattice size and the magnetic phase transitions linked with the process.
+Given the broader relevance of the $Q$-state clock model in areas such as percolation theory, neural networks, and biological systems, where multi-state interactions are essential, our study provides a robust framework in applied quantum mechanics, statistical mechanics and related fields.